Official: Pilot who crashed helicopter radioed he was lost

 But a new Uber service is threatening to crowd the skies once more.

-The ride-hailing service said last week it would start helicoptering passengers between Manhattan and Kennedy Airport at $200 a ride, drawing scrutiny from Velazquez and City Council Speaker Corey Johnson, a Democrat, who asked: "Is that really necessary?
+The ride-hailing service said last week it would start helicoptering passengers between Manhattan and Kennedy Airport at $200 a ride, drawing scrutiny from Velazquez and City Council Speaker Corey Johnson, a Democrat, who on Fox 5 asked: "Is that really necessary?
 Is it safe?"

 John Dellaportas, the president of the Stop the Chop advocacy group, said only public safety and medical flights should be allowed.